Peteresis/UFOs/README.md

 The objective of the project was to create a website that displays a table with UFOs sightings in differnet parts of the United States and Canada.
 The page contains a form to input and filter data.

 The website was created using HTML for the basic structure and Bootstrap to control the look of the site.
+There is also a `style.css` file that works in combination with Bootstrap to complete the decoration and feel of the website.

 The site shows a table with the data of the sightings.
 The data comes from a file called  `data.js` that contains an array with the keys of the sightings (datetime, city, state, country, shape, durationMinutes and comments).
 Here is an example of the array: